 "Show-Me Earthquake Safety” video contest winners promote multi-state earthquake drill

-Join us Thursday, Feb.
-7, 2013 to participate in the Great Central U.S. Shakeout preparedness exercise.
+Join us in October to participate in the Great Central U.S. ShakeOut earthquake preparedness exercise.

-April 20, 2011, students from Ballwin, Dent County and Rolla were named winners in the statewide earthquake preparedness video contest sponsored by the Missouri Department of Natural Resources.
-The videos promote the Great Central U.S. ShakeOut, which is a multi-state earthquake drill that will take place Tuesday, Feb.
-7, 2012 at 10:15 a.m.
+Students from Ballwin, Dent County and Rolla were named winners in a statewide earthquake preparedness video contest sponsored by the Missouri Department of Natural Resources.
+The videos promote the Great Central U.S. ShakeOut, which is a multi-state earthquake drill.
 The exercise teaches “Drop, Cover and Hold On” as the best way to protect oneself in the event of an actual earthquake.

-Last year, Kindergarten through 12th grade students across Missouri were encouraged to share their knowledge by creating videos that educate others about preparing for an earthquake.
-The contest was sponsored by the department’s Division of Geology and Land Survey.
+Kindergarten through 12th grade students across Missouri were encouraged to share their knowledge by creating videos that educate others about preparing for an earthquake.
+The contest was sponsored by the department’s Missouri Geological Survey.
 Winners chosen from three categories: K-4, 5-8 and 9-12 grades.

-“All entries were very deserving,” said Joe Gillman, State Geologist and Director of the department’s Division of Geology and Land Survey.
+“All entries were very deserving,” said Joe Gillman, State Geologist and Director of the department’s Missouri Geological Survey.
 “The videos were very creative and communicated the message very well.
 We appreciate the time their sponsors invested in the project and the work the students put in to educating their peers and others about the importance of being prepared for an actual earthquake.”

 Lake Spring 4H Club, Dent County, won the 9-12 grade category for their video that features an fictitious news and weather broadcast that is interrupted by an earthquake.
 The video stars Cole Elliott, Evan Howard, Renee Reisner, Nate Case, Alison Earl, Olivia Elliott and Lindsey Parker.
 The video was their Theater Arts Project.
 Their leader is Julie Case.